8x8 Patch-Antenna-Coupled TeraFET Detector Array for Terahertz Quantum-Cascade-Laser Applications: Detector Implementation

 The individual transistors were linked to a square patch antenna measuring \qtyproduct[product-units=power]{15x15}{\micro\meter}.
 This dimension was found to provide best performance at the design frequency, while embedded in the commercial 65-nm foundry fabrication.

 The first detector configuration comprised a single patch-antenna coupled transistor, while the second configuration featured an array of $8\times 8$ transistors connected in parallel, with a pitch of \SI{75}{\micro\meter} between neighboring antenna centers, as shown in \autoref{fig:Overview_Detector_IVdata_compSP}.
-To account for the anticipated low detector noise, the drain-output signal from each transistor is routed into a low-noise buffer stage.
+To account for the anticipated low detector noise, the drain-output signal from each transistor is routed into a low-noise buffer stage (Source-Follower with JFET Current Source).
 This stage comprises an N-Channel JFET transistor pair selected for their combination of low voltage-noise and low input capacitance (\SI{25}{\pico\farad}).
 The specific transistor model used for this purpose is the Linear Systems LSK 389B \cite{linear_systems_lsk389_nodate}.
+This configuration is expected to provide unity gain.
+However, an amplitude ratio of approx. $\num{0.7}$ was determined.
 The buffer stage's output voltage is directed into an inverting voltage amplifier circuit featuring a high gain-bandwidth product of \SI{1.5}{\giga\hertz}.
 The specific model used for this amplifier is the Texas Instruments LMH-6624.
-A voltage amplification ratio (Gain) of $G = V_{out} / V_{in}=-R_2 / R_1 = -100$ was selected for both characterized detectors.
+We chose $R_2 / R_1 = 100$, resulting in a system voltage amplification ratio (Gain) $V_{out} / V_{in} = -70$. \footnote{The single patch detector's amplifier circuit did not use the buffer stage.
+Therefore, a voltage amplification ratio of \num{-100} was taken into account.}